EdTech

 • “Win conditions”

-We can always take the tools of games and use them to enrich any experience.
+We can always take tools like these and use them to enrich any experience.
 That’s gamification.
 Within education, it’s important to distinguish games vs. gamification.
-If a teacher keeps a tally of the number of books read across the class then throws a party when the total reaches 100, that is gamifying the act of reading a book—something that is related to but not exactly the same as playing a game.
+As an example, if a teacher keeps a tally of the number of books read across the class then throws a party when the total reaches 100, that is not the same as playing a game.
+However, it is gamifying the act of reading a book for a classroom setting.

 This article walks through a series of facts that bolsters the case for getting games in a classroom.
 These facts span both games, where students are playing games for entertainment, possibly outside school time, and gamification, where elements of games are used to enrich the learning experience.